Global Accounting Talent: How US Companies Are Building World-Class Finance Teams

 Published On

-For most of American business history, 'building a finance team' meant hiring domestically.
-But the US accounting talent shortage deepened, remote work normalized, and a generation of CFOs discovered that the best accountant for their team might not necessarily be based in the same timezone.
+For most of American business history, "building a finance team" meant hiring domestically.
+But as the US accounting talent shortage deepened and remote work normalized, a growing number of CFOs discovered that the best accountant for their team might not be based in the same country.

-The global accounting talent pool has expanded dramatically as Big 4 firms, US multinationals, and professional accounting bodies have established training infrastructure in offshore markets over the past two decades, producing hundreds of thousands of qualified accountants globally.
+The global accounting talent pool has expanded dramatically over the past two decades.
+Big 4 firms, US multinationals, and professional accounting bodies have established training infrastructure in global markets, producing hundreds of thousands of qualified accountants who understand US standards and work comfortably inside US company environments.

-Hiring outside of the US has grown as a mainstream talent strategy for many US companies.
-As such, understanding the global accounting talent landscape – which markets produce the best talent, what quality benchmarks to apply, and how the model works in practice – has become foundational knowledge for any CFO building a scalable finance function.
+Hiring outside the US has evolved from a cost-cutting tactic into a mainstream talent strategy.
+Understanding the global accounting landscape – which markets produce the strongest talent, what quality benchmarks apply, and how the model works in practice – has become foundational knowledge for any CFO building a scalable finance function.

 The Global Accounting Talent Landscape in 2026